YanliLi27/ExCAM/README.md

 # ExCAM (Unfinished version)

-## The code for "Towards informative saliency maps for medical images"
+## The code for "Towards more informative saliency maps for medical images"

 > Thanks to https://github.com/frgfm/torch-cam and https://github.com/lucidrains/vit-pytorch for their functions.